feldera/feldera/CONTRIBUTING.md

 # For developers

-## Building DBSP from sources
+## Building Feldera from sources

-DBSP is implemented in Rust and uses Rust's `cargo` build system.
+Feldera is implemented in Rust and uses Rust's `cargo` build system.
 The SQL to DBSP compiler is implemented in Java and uses `maven` as its build system.

 You can build the rust sources by runnning the following at the top level of this tree.